Inheritance Law

 Legal Support

-For will drafting processes of foreigners with property in Turkey in Antalya, MONA HUKUK provides meticulous legal support: from preparation of will content to notary certification, coordination with home-country will, and where needed inheritance planning — we are with you at every stage.
-A well-planned will is the most precious legacy you'll leave to loved ones.
+For foreigners with assets in Turkey in Antalya, MONA HUKUK provides careful legal support across every stage of the will-drafting process: from preparing the will's content to notary certification, coordinating with any home-country will, and inheritance planning where needed.
+A well-planned will is the most precious legacy you can leave to those you care about.

 Contact us at contact@monahukuk.com or call +90 (242) 606 14 32 to schedule a consultation in Antalya.